-The Board seeks to ensure that its combination of members provides an appropriate range of experience, expertise, skills and contacts relevant to the Group and its business, to enable it to carry out its obligations and responsibilities.
-During FY20, the Board was comprised of Directors with a mix of skills and diversity to enable the Board to effectively oversee the Group's operations.
+The Board seeks to ensure that its combination of members provides an appropriate range of experience, expertise, skills and attributes relevant to the Group and its business, to enable it to carry out its obligations and responsibilities.
+During FY22, the Board was comprised of Directors with a mix of skills and diversity to enable the Board to effectively oversee the Group's operations.
 These included but were not limited to the following skills:

-- Financial/accounting;

-- Treasury, debt & balance sheet management;

-- Audit & risk;

-- Corporate governance;

-- Corporate turnarounds;

-- Business management & development;

-- Leadership & mentorship;

-- Property;

-- Franchising;

-- Legal & regulatory matters;

-- Food business operations;

-- International experience; and - Brand & marketing.
+Financial/Accounting Leadership & mentorship Audit & risk Corporate governance Corporate turnarounds Franchising Treasury, debt & balance sheet management Business management & development Legal & regulatory matters Food business operations International experience Property Brand & marketing